LostCarcosa/lancer-briefings/public/events/NRFAW001.md

 ### Combat Report: Protect the Engineers

 An ESCORT sitrep, the party must escort the CEC vehicles across the map while surviving the onslaught of these unknown attackers.
-There are two vehicles to escort; sucessfully extracting even one will count as a victory, but extracting both will earn some additional favor from Chief Engineer Fielding.
+There are ~~two~~ three vehicles to escort; successfully extracting ~~even one~~ two will count as a victory, but extracting ~~both~~ all three will earn some additional favor from Chief Engineer Fielding.

 The enemy OPFOR consists of a BASTION, ASSAULT, SCOUT, and RONIN- which is soon joined by additional RONINs creeping out from the trees.
 The party has met most of these archetypes before, with the RONIN being the only new addition to the roster.